Varzi is a writer, artist, filmmaker and anthropologist. She was Born

 her first full length play "Splinters of a Careless Alphabet"

-that continues to be workshopped beginning with the 117th American Anthropological
+that so far has been workshopped at the 117th American Anthropological

-Association in San Jose, CA and the Hopscotch Reading Room in Berlin,
+Association in San Jose, CA, the Hopscotch Reading Room in Berlin, Germany,

-Germany.
-An abridged version of the play was published in July 2019 in
+An abridged version of the play was published in July 2019 in the Journal

-the Journal of Comparative and Continental Philosophy under the title
+of Comparative and Continental Philosophy under the title Act

 One to The End: Ask the Ayatollah.
-Plans are at work thanks to grants
+During the COVID-19 period, she